Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Introduction

+In \textbf{Part 1.
+Construction of the spectral curve and the divisor} we prove that any graph representing the KP soliton data is dual to a spectral curve which is the rational degeneration of a smooth $\mathtt M$--curve, we explicitly construct real regular spectral data (wave function and divisor) in agreement with the prediction in \cite{DN}, and we prove the invariance of the KP divisor with respect to the many gauge freedoms of the associated network.

+In \textbf{Part 2.
+Transformation properties of the divisor} we explain the transformation of such algebraic geometric data both with respect to Postnikov moves and reductions, and with respect to amalgamations of totally non-negative Grassmannians, thus establishing the first step to a purely cluster algebraic approach to the problem.

+In \textbf{Part 3.
+Singularities of divisors} we formulate some open problems and, in particular, we discuss the possible singularities of the divisors.

-\paragraph{\textbf{Main results}} Let the soliton data $(\mathcal K, [A])$ be fixed, with $[A]\in \S \subset Gr^{\mbox{ TNN}}(k,n)$ and $\S$ an irreducible positroid cell of dimension $|D|$, and let $\mathcal G$ be a connected planar bicolored directed trivalent perfect (PBDTP) graph in the disk representing $\S$ (Definition \ref{def:graph}).
-In our setting boundary vertices are all univalent, internal sources or sinks are not allowed, internal vertices may be either bivalent or trivalent and $\mathcal G$ may be either reducible or irreducible in Postnikov sense \cite{Pos}. $\mathcal G$ has $g+1$ faces where $g=|D|$ if the graph is reduced, otherwise $g>|D|$.
+\textbf{Part 1:} Let the soliton data $(\mathcal K, [A])$ be fixed, with $[A]\in \S \subset Gr^{\mbox{ TNN}}(k,n)$, where $\S$ is an irreducible positroid cell of dimension $|D|$, and let $\mathcal G$ be a connected planar bicolored directed trivalent perfect graph in the disk representing $\S$ (Definition \ref{def:graph}) in Postnikov equivalence class \cite{Pos}.
+The graph $\mathcal G$ has $g+1$ faces where $g=|D|$ if the graph is reduced, otherwise $g>|D|$.

-The construction of the curve $\Gamma$ (Section \ref{sec:gamma}) is analogous to that in \cite{AG3} where we treated the case of Le--graphs. $\mathcal G$ is the dual graph of a reducible curve $\Gamma$ which is the connected union of rational components: the boundary of the disk and all internal vertices of $\mathcal G$ are copies of $\mathbb{CP}^1$, the edges represent the double points where two such components are glued to each other and the faces are the ovals of the real part of the resulting reducible curve.
-We identify the boundary of the disk with the Sato component $\Gamma_0$, and the $n$ boundary vertices $b_1,\dots, b_n$ counted clockwise correspond to the ordered marked points, $\mathcal K = \{ \kappa_1 < \kappa_2 < \cdots < \kappa_n \}$.
+The construction of the curve $\Gamma$ (Section \ref{sec:gamma}) generalizes that in \cite{AG3} where we treated the case of Le--graphs. $\mathcal G$ models the real part of the spectral curve and is the dual graph of a reducible curve $\Gamma$ which is the connected union of rational components.
+The boundary of the disk and all internal vertices of $\mathcal G$ are copies of $\mathbb{CP}^1$, the edges represent the double points where two such components are glued to each other and the faces are the ovals of the real part of the resulting reducible curve.
+We identify the boundary of the disk with the Sato component $\Gamma_0$, and the $n$ boundary vertices $b_1,\dots, b_n$ correspond to the ordered marked points, $\mathcal K = \{ \kappa_1 < \kappa_2 < \cdots < \kappa_n \}$.
 It is easy to check that $\Gamma$ is a rational reduction of a smooth genus $g$ $\mathtt M$--curve.